Three key questions: Which of UW’s spring newcomers will make an immediate impact this fall?

 UW’s six scholarship running backs from last season — seniors Sean McGrew and Kamari Pleasant, junior Richard Newton, sophomore Cameron Davis, and redshirt freshmen Jay’Veon Sunday and Sam Adams II — are all back this spring.
 Specifically, McGrew (227 rushing yards, 5.3 yards per carry, 4 TD), Pleasant (144, 4.2, 3), Newton (122, 5.2, 2) and Davis (67, 4.5, 0) all produced at times in 2020.

-It’s true, UW running backs coach Keith Bhonapha has shown a willingness to employ a heavy rotation.
+It’s true, UW running-backs coach Keith Bhonapha has shown a willingness to employ a heavy rotation.
 But, beside the fact that he suffered a broken leg in his senior season at Lufkin (Texas) High School, Berry would have to blow the coaching staff away to scale a depth chart that is simultaneously impressive and steep.

 8. DT Kuao Peihopa — freshman — 6-3, 320

-Peihopa — a graduate of Kamehameha High School in Makakilo, Hawai’I — is an undeniably impressive athlete.
+Peihopa — a graduate of Kamehameha High School in Makakilo, Hawaii — is an undeniably impressive athlete.

 But let’s consider the track record of UW’s dominant defensive linemen.